berensp/berensp.github.io/_posts/2021-04-23-editio-princeps.md

 ---

-And here I thought I'd explode out of the starting gate, boldly proclaiming a singular angle for this forum...and...I don't particualrly have one yet.
+And here I thought I'd explode out of the starting gate, boldly proclaiming a singular angle for this forum...but it isn't to be...yet.

 So while it percolates I guess I'll just post a smörgåsbord of topics as a diary of sorts for myself and my progeny: a future-proof, censor-free, character-unrestricted Twitter.

-...so why not begin by wishing you...
+So why not begin by wishing you...

 ## Happy <a href="https://twitter.com/hashtag/WorldBookDay" target="_blank">#WorldBookDay</a>) 📚